Code-Institute-Submissions/greek-beaches-memory-game/README.md

     4. I want to have the option to restart the game if I feel like I failed halfway.
     5. I want the website and the cards to be visually pleasing.
     6. When I don't finish the game in time, I want to easily restart the game.
-    7. When I win the game, I want to see in how much time and flips I finished the game and restart if I want to improve.
+    7. When I win the game, I want to see in how much time and flips I finished the game and restart, if I want to improve.

 ### Strategy